Table of Contents

 Take the Certified Professional Coder (CPC) Exam

-After completing the appropriate training, prospects should register to take the Certified Professional Coder (CPC) exam, which is administered by the American Academy of Professional Coders (AAPC).
+One of the options to becoming a certified medical coder is taking and passing the Certified Professional Coder (CPC) Exam, which is administered by the American Academy of Professional Coders (AAPC).

 - Expertise in reviewing and assigning accurate medical codes for diagnoses, procedures, and services performed by physicians and other qualified healthcare providers in the office or facility setting (e.g., inpatient hospital)